Jenny Diver: Arrests and execution

-On two occasions, in 1733 and 1738, Diver was arrested, gave the court a false name with no criminal record, and was convicted to deportation as a first-time criminal.
+On two occasions, in 1733 and 1738, Diver was arrested, gave the court a false name with no criminal record, and was sentenced to penal transportation as a first-time criminal.
 On both occasions, she bribed the captain on the prison ship to allow her a comfortable travel with her property, bribed the governor in Virginia to relieve her of her sentence, and bribed the captain to take her back to London again.
 On 10 January 1741, she was arrested for the third time, but this time she was correctly identified and could not give a false name.
 She was apprehended with one accomplice, Elizabeth Davies, while trying to steal the purse from the pocket of a woman whom a male accomplice offered to help over a pool of water (the man managed to escape).

 Jenny Diver defended both herself and Davies by character witnesses.
 She was accused not only of theft but also of having returned after deportation, which was a capital crime.
 Both were sentenced to death, and claimed without success to be pregnant, but while Davies was deported, Diver's sentence was not commuted.
 Due to her notoriety as a famous criminal, she was taken to her execution in a mourning carriage.
 She was executed with 19 other condemned, but she was the only one taken there separately.
 She was dressed in a black dress and hat with veil, and reportedly behaved with composure.